jorisvandenbossche/scipy-lecture-notes/intro/language/first_steps.rst

 .. tip::

-    If you don't have Ipython installed on your computer, other Python shells are available, such as the plain Python shell started by typing "python" in a terminal, or the Idle interpreter.
-However, we advise to use the Ipython shell because of its enhanced features, especially for interactive scientific computing.
+    If you don't have IPython installed on your computer, other Python shells are available, such as the plain Python shell started by typing "python" in a terminal, or the Idle interpreter.
+However, we advise to use the IPython shell because of its enhanced features, especially for interactive scientific computing.

 Once you have started the interpreter, type ::